languel/cloudywindow/docs/DEVLOG.md

 - Guest/host DnD pipeline
   - Webview preload forwards dragenter/over/leave/drop via `sendToHost`.
   - Host shows an overlay and temporarily sets the webview to `pointer-events:none` so the overlay receives the final drop.
-  - Added resilient fallbacks: extract `public.file-url`/`text/uri-list`/`text/plain`/`text/x-moz-url` when `file.path` is missing; otherwise use blob URL for file types that don’t need relative paths (images, PDFs).
+  - Added resilient fallbacks: extract `public.file-url`/`text/uri-list`/`text/plain`/`text/x-moz-url` when `file.path` is missing; otherwise use blob URL for file types that don't need relative paths (images, PDFs).
-  - Debounced overlay hide to remove flicker; added a drop guard to prevent double handling (which previously caused “index → blob” regressions).
+  - Debounced overlay hide to remove flicker; added a drop guard to prevent double handling (which previously caused "index -> blob" regressions).

 - Folder drops (no server required)
-  - New: If the OS doesn’t expose a folder path, we enumerate the dropped directory via `webkitGetAsEntry`, stream files to main, write them to a temp folder, then open its `index.html` directly.
+  - New: If the OS doesn't expose a folder path, we enumerate the dropped directory via `webkitGetAsEntry`, stream files to main, write them to a temp folder, then open its `index.html` directly.
 This enables p5.js sketches and similar to run via `file://` without a web server.

 - Document viewer transparency
   - New: For `file:`/`blob:`/`data:` URLs, inject CSS to clear Chromium viewer backdrops (images/PDFs now appear over a transparent window).